microsoft/fluentui/packages/react-hooks/README.md

 Helpful hooks not provided by React itself.
 These hooks were built for use in Fluent UI React ([formerly Office UI Fabric React](https://developer.microsoft.com/en-us/office/blogs/ui-fabric-is-evolving-into-fluent-ui/)) but can be used in React apps built with any UI library.

+- [useAsyncValue](#useasyncvalue) - Returns the provided static value or loads the value asynchronously from the provided function
 - [useBoolean](#useboolean) - Return a boolean value and callbacks for setting it to true or false, or toggling
 - [useConst](#useconst) - Initialize and return a value that's always constant
 - [useControllableValue](#usecontrollablevalue) - Manage the current value for a component that could be either controlled or uncontrolled